flowernotfound/mbpstester/README.md

-# Speed Test CLI
+# mbpstester

-Speed Test CLI is a command-line tool for measuring the download and upload speeds of your internet connection.
+mbpstester is a command-line tool for measuring the download and upload speeds of your internet connection.
 It performs multiple measurements and provides an average speed along with a connection quality assessment.
 The tool also offers options to display network information and save the results in JSON format.

 ## Features